-If funding beyond the school budget is needed in order to support a child with more complex levels of need, the school can apply for 'top up' funding from the Local Authority.
+If funding beyond the school budget is needed in order to support a child with more complex levels of need, the school can request support from the Local Authority, which may be in the form of additional funding.

-If a child continues to display high levels of need which are having a negative impact on their ability to make progress, the school or parents/carers can request the Local Authority to carry out a needs assessment for an Education, Health and Care Plan.
+If a child continues to display significantly high levels of need which are having a negative impact on their ability to make progress, the school or parents/carers can request the Local Authority to carry out a needs assessment for an Education, Health and Care Plan.

-- If any child is not making progress or achieving at the level expected for their age group, we work together to find out why. - We agree on the best support to put in place to help them. - Differentiation and routine intervention, such as additional small group phonics sessions, will be provided for every child who needs support. - The child may or may not have SEN. It may be that they have gaps in their knowledge and understanding, need a boost to their learning in a particular area or support to overcome an specific, short-term barrier to their learning. - Staff who work most closely with the child will recommend support strategies.
+- If any child is not making progress or achieving at the level expected for their age group, we work together to find out why.
+We also think carefully about the child's current developmental level, their readiness for learning and what appropriate progress would look like. - We agree on the best support to put in place to help them. - Adapted teaching strategies and routine intervention, such as additional small group phonics sessions, will be provided for every child who needs support. - The child may or may not have SEN. It may be that they have gaps in their knowledge and understanding, need a boost to their learning in a particular area or support to overcome an specific, short-term barrier to their learning. - Staff who work most closely with the child will recommend support strategies.
 These will be discussed with the child and parents/carers so that clear outcomes can be identified. - The child will receive support/intervention for a set amount of time and their progress will be monitored. - Please see our Provision Map to find out more about the types of support available to all children as part of quality first teaching and routine support & intervention.

-If a child has received differentiation and routine intervention & support appropriate for their age group, but they are still not making progress...
-OR there is some other evidence to suggest the child may have special educational needs then:
+there is some other evidence to suggest the child may have special educational needs then:

-- Initial discussions will take place between class teacher, SENCO and parents/carers. - The child's needs will be investigated further.
-We have a range of assessment tools and resources available in school to help us. - If it is agreed that a child needs support which is 'additional to or different from' the expected high quality class teaching, differentiation and routine intervention for their year group, the child's needs will be discussed with parents/carers & child and upon agreement, the child will be placed on the SEND Register to help record how we are supporting their needs.
-Please see our Provision Map for examples of the types of support we can offer. - The class teacher will work with the child to put together a Pupil Profile (Talking Mat) and Learning Plan which will set out specific learning goals and how we will support these and measure success.
+- The child's needs will be investigated further.
+We have a range of assessment tools and resources available in school to help us. - If it is agreed that a child needs support which is 'additional to or different from' the expected high quality class teaching, adaptations and routine intervention appropriate to their needs, next steps will be discussed with parents/carers & child.
+Upon agreement, the child will be placed on the SEND Register to help record how we are supporting their needs.
+Please see our Provision Map for examples of the types of support we can offer. - The class teacher will work with the child to put together a Pupil Profile (Talking Mat) and Support Plan which will set out targeted outcomes, how we will support these and how we will measure success.
 This plan will be discussed with all involved and reviewed at least once per term.

-If more specialist advice is needed, the school may ask for help from outside agencies such as an Educational Psychologist (EP), Speech & Language Therapist (SALT), Child and Adolescent Mental Health Service (CAMHS), School to School Support Service or School Nursing Team.
+If more specialist advice is needed, the school may ask for help from outside agencies such as an Educational Psychologist (EP), Speech & Language Therapist (SALT), Child and Adolescent Mental Health Service (CAMHS), Schools and Community Team or School Nursing Team.

-What do these services do?
+What do some of these services do?